 The SRS uses a readiness light in the instrument cluster or a tone to indicate the condition of the system.
-Refer to the Warning lights and chimes section in the Instrument Cluster chapter.
-Routine maintenance of the airbag is not required.
+Refer to Warning lights and chimes in the Instrument Cluster chapter.
+Routine maintenance of the side airbag is not required.

-Any difficulty with the system is indicated by one or more of the following:
+A difficulty with the system is indicated by one or more of the following:

-- The readiness light (same light as used for front airbag system) will either flash or stay lit. - The readiness light will not illuminate immediately after ignition is turned to the on position. - A series of five beeps will be heard.
-The tone pattern will repeat periodically until the problem and light are repaired.
+• The readiness light (same light as for front airbag system) will either flash or stay lit.

+- The readiness light will not illuminate immediately after ignition is turned on. - A series of five beeps will be heard.
+The tone pattern will repeat periodically until the problem and/or light are repaired.

-If any of these things happen, even intermittently, have the SRS serviced at an authorized dealer immediately.
+If any of these things happen, even intermittently, have the SRS serviced at your authorized dealer immediately.
 Unless serviced, the system may not function properly in the event of a collision.